WISDEM/WOMBAT/docs/source/index.rst

 High Level Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^

-The code is largely broken up into two categories: the windfarm and objects contained within it, and the simulation and simulation evironment components.
-The windfarm is composed of systems: substation(s), cables, and turbines, and each of those systems is composed of subassemblies (a conglomerate of components).
-For the simulation environment, we consider all of the pieces that allow the simulation to happen such as the API, servicing equipment, repair manager to hold and pass on tasks, and results post-processing.
+The code is largely broken up into two categories: the wind farm and objects contained within it, and the simulation and simulation environment components.
+The wind farm is composed of systems: substation(s), cables, and turbines, and each of those systems is composed of subassemblies (a conglomerate of components).
+For the simulation environment, we consider all the pieces that allow the simulation to happen such as the API, servicing equipment, repair manager to hold and pass on tasks, and results post-processing.

 .. image:: images/high_level_diagram.svg

-The following section describes how a windfarm is simulated and the flow of events as they occur within the model.
+The following section describes how a wind farm is simulated and the flow of events as they occur within the model.

 Simulation Architecture